This blog was originally published on June 15, 2021 and has been updated.

 - the purchaser corporation does not dispose of the transferred shares within 60 months of the transaction.

-The changes to the Act discussed above came into force effective as of June 29, 2021.
-A member of the MLT Aikins taxation group would be pleased to review your situation and provide our recommendations on the impact of Bill C-208 on the planning options available for your intergenerational transfer of the shares of small business and family and fishing corporations
+The changes to the Act discussed above came into force effective as of June 29, 2021 and appear likely to remain unchanged until at least November 1, 2021.
+A member of the MLT Aikins taxation group would be pleased to review your situation and provide our recommendations on the impact of Bill C-208 on the planning options available for your intergenerational transfer of the shares of small business and family and fishing corporations.

 Note: This article is of a general nature only and is not exhaustive of all possible legal rights or remedies.
 In addition, laws may change over time and should be interpreted only in the context of particular circumstances such that these materials are not intended to be relied upon or taken as legal advice or opinion.
 Readers should consult a legal professional for specific advice in any particular situation.